tjd1234/cmpt383summer2022/docs/languages/ruby/objects.md

 Ruby only allows single-inheritance, i.e. a class an inherit from only one other class at a time.
 While it is possible to allow a class to inherit from more than one class (**multiple inheritance**), Ruby does *not* permit that since it introduces too many complexities.
+For example, if Ruby was allowed to inherit from a class `A` and another class `B`, and both classes had their own public `to_s` method, which implementation of `to_s` should the class inherit?

 Instead, Ruby allows a class to *include* one or more **modules**.
 A module is a collection of variables and values, and when a class includes a module it